 PFFPNC is excited to announce its fall 2018 fundraising concert featuring the modern-day Country duo Thompson Square.
-You have two great locations to choose from to enjoy the group that Rolling Stone called “The Best Beatles Tribute Ever,” all while helping fire fighters make a difference in your community!
+You have two great locations to choose from to enjoy the 2012 and 2013 Vocal Duo of the Year, all while helping fire fighters make a difference in your community!

 PFFPNC is also extremely excited and proud to announce its A+ rating with the Better Business Bureau.
 For more information, click the button below or click here.

 TIME: 7 p.m., doors open at 6:15 p.m.

 WHERE: Kimmel Arena, UNCA, Asheville, NC